Key Takeaways

 Transform How Your Brain Processes Critical Feedback

-If criticism consistently triggers defensive reactions that undermine your professional relationships and growth, the solution lies in retraining the neural circuits that drive those responses.
+If negative feedback consistently triggers defensive reactions that undermine your professional relationships and growth, the solution lies in retraining the neural circuits that drive those responses.
 A neuroscience-based approach works directly with the brain’s threat-detection and emotion-regulation architecture to produce lasting changes in how you receive, evaluate, and act on feedback — changes that endure because the underlying circuitry has genuinely shifted, not because you are constantly suppressing a defensive impulse.

 References